-1 See the separate admissions policy for years 7 to 11.
+1 See the separate admissions policy for sixth form.

 2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.

-3 For Devon-resident young people.
-Where the school is further than a walking distance of 3 miles.
-See the Education Transport Policy for full details.
+3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 3 miles.
+See Devon's Education Transport Policy for full details or eligibility to school transport.